pik-copan/pycopancore/docs/framework_documentation/abstract_level/language_terminology_concepts.rst

 or to some process taxon
 (e.g. "diffusion coefficient" might be modeled as an attribute of the "nature" process taxon).
-We suggest to model most quantities as entity-type attributes and model only those quantities as process taxon attributes which represent global constants (e.g., "diffusion coefficient") or exogenous input (e.g., "solar activity").
+We suggest to model most quantities as entity-type attributes and model only those quantities as process taxon attributes which represent global constants.

 Formal process-types and data-types